bizzabo/external-dev-sections/README.md

 The purpose of this project is to create new themes for Bizzabo website sections.

-In the `src` you will find a filed called `Section.js` This file is a template for the new Section.
+In `src` folder you will find a filed called `Section.js`.
+This file is a template for the new section theme.
 Please duplicate this file before you start.

 You can find an example in the `ExampleSection.js` file.
 It contains a real section that you can take inspiration from.
-You can use the css classes that are used in the `ExampleSection`, but it's not a must.
+You can use the css classes that are used in the `ExampleSection.js`, but it's not a must.
 Please don't edit any other file other then your duplicated `Section.js` file.

 ## Create React App